 Although best known for his work with rock musicians, Goldberg has had a long time interest in jazz and classical music.
 At Mercury he oversaw the Polygram Classics and Jazz Division at the time the largest in the United States.
 At Artemis he acquired and revived Vanguard Classics and he has chaired the Board of the American Symphony Orchestra since 2007.
 At Gold Mountain his management clients included Bela Fleck, Jon Hendricks, and Ornette Coleman who he also later worked closely with at Mercury.
 Goldberg serves on the Boards of The Nation Institute, The ACLU of Southern California, Brave New Films and Americans For Peace Now.

-In addition to Goldberg, Goldve’s staff includes Vice Presidents Cyndy Villano, who previously worked for Interscope Records and Dave Stewart’s Weapons of Mass Entertainment, Jesse Bauer, who previously worked for Artemis Records, Brady Brock, who previously worked for Island Def Jam, Artemis and Wind-up and Director of operations Karen Demeusy, who previously worked for Sony Music and James Fritzky who oversees web marketing.
+In addition to Goldberg, Goldve’s staff includes Vice Presidents Cyndy Villano, who previously worked for Interscope Records and Dave Stewart’s Weapons of Mass Entertainment, Jesse Bauer, who previously worked for Artemis Records, Brady Brock, who previously worked for Island Def Jam, Artemis and Wind-up, Director of operations Karen Demeusy, who previously worked for Sony Music and A.J.
+Hansen.